IN-PERSON & ONLINE SERVICES

 Kids East Patio Outdoor Service

-At the current time, we are not offering programs for little kids (0-preschool) or Kindergarteners in-person.
+At the current time, we are not offering in-person programs for little kids (0-preschool).
 Parents are welcomed to bring their little kids to sit with them outdoor or indoor for service.
 We do offer online services for little kids.

 We offer all of the services online as well.